Malise Ruthven

 Malise Walter Maitland Knox Hore-Ruthven (born 14 May 1942) is an Anglo-Irish academic and writer.

+Early life and education

-Born in Dublin in 1942, he earned an M.A. in English literature at the University of Cambridge, before working as a scriptwriter with the BBC Arabic and World Service, and a consultant on Middle Eastern affairs.
+Born in Dublin in 1942, Malise Ruthven was educated at Eton College before earning an M.A.
+(Cantab.) in English literature at Trinity College, Cambridge.
+He then worked as a scriptwriter with the BBC Arabic and World Service, and as a consultant on Middle Eastern affairs.

-He earned his PhD in Social and Political Sciences at the University of Cambridge.
+In 2000 Ruthven earned his PhD in Social and Political Sciences at the University of Cambridge.
 Having pursued a career as a writer, journalist and teacher, he focuses his work on religion, fundamentalism, and especially Islamic affairs.